Gwespyr: Legend

-Frank Nicholson of Gwespyr was a Welsh baritone, a National Eisteddfod winner, and a wireless singer, who was attacked and killed by a stallion while walking home on a footpath leading from Talacre Abbey (known by the locals as "the park") to Gwespyr on Monday 8 October 1928.
-Three weeks later a woman was seriously injured by the stallion at the same place.
+Frank Nicholson of Gwespyr was a Welsh baritone, a National Eisteddfod winner, and a radio singer, who was attacked and killed by a horse while walking home on a footpath leading from Talacre Abbey to Gwespyr on 8 October 1928.
+Three weeks later a woman was seriously injured by the horse at the same place.

 Amenities

-Public Houses
+Public houses

 The village is home to two public houses.
 "The Masons Arms" is located near the top of Gwespyr Hill.
-The pub was owned by Allied Breweries and served Ansells beer until the mid-1990s when the pub was bought by private owners.
-The pub is still open today.
+The pub was owned by Allied Breweries and served Ansells beer until the mid-1990s when it was bought by private owners.
+The pub is still open.

 "The Talacre Arms" was situated midway up Gwespyr Hill.
-The pub was popular during the 1960s when it was owned by Marston's Brewery until the mid-1990s when it was bought by private owners; it closed in May 2011 and is now a residential building.
+The pub was popular during the 1960s when it was owned by Marston's Brewery until the mid-1990s when it was bought by private owners; it closed in May 2011 and is now a residence.

-Restaurants

-On the corner of the A548 and Gwespyr Hill is Amber Coffee House inside the Ivy Emporium.
-Amber Coffee House sits on the site of the former 'The Lodge' public house which was popular for its live music while serving mainly the holidaying public.
-In more recent times, Amber Coffee House is on the A548 road.
-Directly across is "The Totem Pole" which is a small village restaurant.
-It has a theme throughout that is based on the Indigenous peoples of the Americas.

 Playground

 There is a play area across from the Masons Arms public house that is maintained by Flintshire County Council.
-The play area has a top and bottom part.
-The top is home to typical play equipment white the bottom area is one of many empty quarries - this is now home to a basketball court.

-Shops

-The Village shop was located on Tanrallt Road but closed in the early 1990s and became a private residence.
-The village shop prior to it closing was very traditional selling groceries.
-It also served as the Village Post Office until its closure.
-At the bottom of Gwespyr Hill on the A548 coast road is the local garage and shop 'Lobitos', which started life in the 1950s as a general car repair garage, fuel station and cafe serving the locality and holiday traffic along the North Wales coast.
+It includes a basketball court.